Futsal Super 5s - Rules Of Competition

 11.2 BLOOD RULE: If a player is bleeding, they must vacate the court immediately to seek treatment.
 The player may return to the court once he/she has been attended to.
 All wounds that are open and exposed, whether bleeding or not, need to be covered with appropriate bandaging before a participant can return to the playing area.
 In addition, a player cannot return to the field with blood on their clothing – the clothing must be changed before returning to the court.

-11.3 HOT WEATHER POLICY: In cases whereby the outside temperature exceeds 35 degrees, Futsal Super 5s have officially adopted the following guidelines regarding the playing of Futsal in hot weather conditions, which relates to players and officials.
+11.3 HOT WEATHER GUIDELINES: In cases whereby the outside temperature exceeds 35 degrees, Futsal Super 5s have officially adopted the following guidelines regarding the playing of Futsal in hot weather conditions, which relates to players and officials.
 Futsal Super 5s recognises that there is a risk of injury, illness and in extreme cases, possible death, in participating in physical activity during extremely hot weather conditions.

 Hot Weather Guidelines